Why (and when) reach for precious metals?

 If you want to buy gold or silver, be careful who you shop with.
 Reliable sellers include large banks such as ČSOB or Komerční banka, well-known refiners (e.g. Argor Heraeus) or verified dealers such as Aurum or Zlaté Rezervy.
 You can also order silver online – reputable e-shops often allow personal collection in a safe room, so you can be sure of safety.

-Before you pay, check three basic things: whether the company has a valid ID number and a licence from the Czech National Bank, what other customers say about it, and whether it has a clear price list with the difference between the buying and selling price clearly stated (the so-called spread and margin).
+Before you pay, check three basic things: whether the company has a valid ID and traceable contact details, what other customers say about it, and whether it has a clear price list with the difference between the buying and selling price (called the spread and margin) clearly stated; then, when investing through an ETF broker, check that it is a regulated investment service provider.
 This is the only way to avoid unpleasant surprises.

 What to look out for when buying?
-Look for the hallmark – for gold it’s the head of a swan, for silver it’s the head of a rabbit.
-Ask for a certificate of authenticity and the serial number of the bar – this is like a birth certificate for your gold.
+Hallmarks vary according to the type of metal and purity (it is not a one-size-fits-all “swan”/”rabbit” mark); in addition, for investment bullion, you will more commonly see the refinery, purity, weight and serial number.
+Ask for a certificate of authenticity and the bar’s serial number – this is like a birth certificate for your gold.
 For larger bars (over 500 grams), a certificate of hallmarking is also common, although this is no longer directly required by law for such quantities.

 What are the other costs?